 Some of our respondents have objected that the preceding post on the self-abolition of the poet assumes, wrongly, an essential link between the poetry and literacy.
 This is a good point, and one we had intended to address eventually.
 Oral poetry has, it’s true, existed alongside and inside literate poetry for thousands of years, and there is every indication that poetry — defined broadly as the patterning of speech — is a primordial set of mnemonic techniques that cultures have used to transmit and conserve important information since long before the advent of writing.But the point of the earlier post was to demonstrate that the emergence of poets and poems — particular authors attached to particular written creations — was a product of literate class societies, societies with a complex division of labor, with something like a state and with a division between commoners and elites.
 We’re going to stand firm on this point, with the added complication that, in many cases, the poetry that played the role of glorifying, consecrating and mythologizing such class societies was also oral (see, for instance, the Bardic tradition).
 In this regard, the presence or absence of writing is not really determinative it’s merely an index.
-What’s determinative is the social form.
-This is one of the reasons why poetry can itself never be a program for the abolition of poets and poems (we intend to say more about this point in a subsequent post).

 Red Shout! was a month long, four-part reading series held each Friday night as part of the LA Liberation School.
 But Red Shout! was, properly speaking, also just a part of the day, the conclusion of the Liberation school week, so to speak.
 Red Shout! took shape, then, in the context of a set of practices that diverged from those of the bookstore, gallery, and house reading series.